armanaxf/potential-memory/content/post/Create-Out-Of-The-Box-Editable-Grids-In-PowerPages/index.md

 To help streamline the process and save you time, I have put together a quick guide on how to use an editable grid in your Power Pages lists.

-### Add the Editable Grid component to your desired table.
+### Add the Editable Grid component to your desired table

 I am using the Accounts table with a solution called "Test solution" for this demonstration.